An overview of all configuration options in Nette Framework.

 change it by appending a double colon and a custom method name.

-latte: xhtml: yes # default is no macros: - App\MyLatteMacros::register # static method, classname or callable - @App\MyLatteMacrosFactory # service with install method - @App\MyLatteMacrosFactory::register # service with register method templateClass: App\MyTemplateClass # default is Nette\Bridges\ApplicationLatte\Template services: - App\MyLatteMacrosFactory
+latte: xhtml: true # default is no macros: - App\MyLatteMacros::register # static method, classname or callable - @App\MyLatteMacrosFactory # service with install method - @App\MyLatteMacrosFactory::register # service with register method templateClass: App\MyTemplateClass # default is Nette\Bridges\ApplicationLatte\Template services: - App\MyLatteMacrosFactory

 Default mailer is

 SendmailMailer.
 By setting

 mail: smtp: true # use SmtpMailer instead of SendmailMailer # optional settings host: ... port: ... username: ... password: ... secure: # possible values are ssl, tls or null timeout: ...